r-rust/spongedown/readme.md

 ## Installation in R

-Please see the [hellorust readme](https://github.com/r-rust/hellorust#installation) for instructions how to compile this on Windows, MacOS or Linux.
+The [hellorust readme](https://github.com/r-rust/hellorust#installation) has instructions on how to setup rust on Windows, MacOS or Linux.
 After that you can just do:

 ```r
 devtools::install_github("r-rust/spongedown")